timothyylim/imperial-exam-solutions/M2-Computer-Systems/2015-M2-sols_KS.md

 **(ii.)** Three possible ways to address operands in an instruction:

-1.

-2.

-3.
+1. **Register Operands:** operand is stored in general purpose registers.

+2. **Immediate Operands:** operand is included in instruction (constant).

+3. *Memory Operands:** operand is stored in a memory address location.

+Immediate addressing is the fastest because it doesn't require any lookup.

+See slide 14 of Pentium Architecture: Registers & Addressing Modes for examples or check out this [page](http://www.tutorialspoint.com/assembly_programming/assembly_addressing_modes.htm) for more information.

 **(iii.)**

 **(iv.)** The call instruction will begin the instruction no matter what.
-Jump instructions inherrently have a conditional flag where they will only jump to a different

-For more information on jump instructions and nested loops see Introductory Pentium slides 14-21.
+Jump instructions typically have a conditional flag where they will only jump to a different address within the stack if the flag contains a specific value.
+This can be used to create a nested function by jumping "backwards" in the stack and then subsequently executing calls in order from there ultimately leading back to the jump instruction.The jump instruction will, if used correctly, eventually be bypassed due to some condition which is also how while and for loops work.
+For more information on jump instructions and nested loops see slides 14-21 of Pentium Architecture: Introductory Programming.